Our Mission Statement

 Lead of Cohort Studies and Community Engagement

 Jolene is CDPE’s Lead of Cohort Studies and Community Engagement.
-With roots in harm reduction and program management going back to the Downtown East Side of Vancouver over a decade ago with the Portland Hotel Society and Insite, Jolene is committed to serving populations that are substance-using, marginalized, oppressed, with histories of homelessness and complex medical challenges including HIV and Hep C. Safer Opioid Supply, safe injection spaces, accessibility, community engagement including centering those with lived/living experience has been the focus of Jolene’s work in community.
+With roots in harm reduction and program management going back to the Downtown East Side of Vancouver over a decade ago with the Portland Hotel Society and Insite, Jolene is committed to serving populations that are substance-using, equity deserving, with histories of homelessness and complex medical challenges including HIV and Hep C. Safer Opioid Supply, safe consumption and treatment spaces, accessibility, community engagement including centering those with lived/living experience has been the focus of Jolene’s work in community.
+Jolene is a Qualifying Registered Psychotherapist, and a licensed Mindfulness Based Cognitive Therapist.

 Research Coordinator